 I'm going to show you all the good things and how to navigate through the hard things.
-Most importantly is how to make relationships work for you when you're super sensitive, right?
+Most importantly, I will show you how to make relationships work for you when you're super sensitive.

-Once you harness this power, you can understand what's going on around you much, much quicker than most people.
-You can understand what's going on with your partners and you can understand what's going on with your employers and you can understand what's going on with your employees and you can learn to have superior relationship skills.
+Once you understand these powers, you can understand what's going on around you much more quickly than most people.
+You can understand what's going on with your partner, your employer and your employees and you can learn to have superior relationship skills.

 You probably already know the next positive about being sensitive.
 You are more creative than most.

 If you're super sensitive, you may sense that you are more in touch with spiritual matters or aware of the beauty of art or music and because of this you can create things no one else can.
 This isn't just about creating art or music, however, it's about your ability to create a rich home life or nurturing your children or bringing goodness to the world and there's huge value in that.